dsobral/MBCB/README.md

 We will start by looking at the available options to run the software
 ```
-> docker run --rm biocontainers/freebayes:v1.2.0-2-deb_cv1 freebayes -h
+docker run --rm biocontainers/freebayes:v1.2.0-2-deb_cv1 freebayes -h
 ```

-As you can see, freebayes has several options, although it can used even without explicitly providing any of them.
-One important important parameter is ploidy, as it determines how many possible haplotypes we should expect have at a given locus.
+As you can see, freebayes has several options, although it can be used even without explicitly providing any of them.
+One important important parameter is ploidy, as it determines how many possible haplotypes we should expect to have at a given locus.

 **Question**: Knowing that this is a virus, do you think using the default ploidy of 2 is a good idea?
 <details><summary>Click Here to see a suggestion</summary><p>